MTST – Massage Therapy

 2 Credits Total (25-20-0)

-The theory and application of therapeutic massage intervention for patients with special needs is examined in this course.
+The theory and application of therapeutic massage intervention for patients with various needs are examined in this course.
 Students learn the etiology, pathophysiology and clinical manifestations of post-surgical conditions, psychiatric, chronic illnesses, deteriorating conditions, severe trauma and palliative care.
 The course also teaches students how to safely and effectively assess and treat patients who present with these conditions and impairments.
-Safety and ethical considerations are presented in detail.
+Safety and ethical considerations are explained in detail.

 MTST 281